 Note that although FHA loans are government-sponsored, you will still apply for the loans through private banks and mortgage companies.
 If you’d like to get see current rates, check out our mortgage rates, which are updated daily.

-Note that although FHA loans are government-sponsored, you will still apply for the loans through private banks and mortgage companies.
+Also note that although FHA loans are government-sponsored, you will still apply for the loans through private banks and mortgage companies.

 5. The Dave Ramsey Mortgage